Destiny (video game): Sequel and Spin-off

 Destiny 2 was officially confirmed on March 27, 2017.
 This was followed up with a teaser trailer narrated by Cayde-6.
 The teaser showed the Tower under attack by the Cabal.
 A full reveal trailer released on March 30, showing the three class Vanguards, Commander Zavala, Cayde-6, and Ikora Rey, rallying Guardians in the war-torn Tower.
 The Cabal are being led by Ghaul, commander of the brutal Red Legion.
 It was also officially confirmed that in addition to releasing on PlayStation 4 and Xbox One in September 2017, Destiny 2 would release on Windows in October 2017, and exclusively via the Battle.net app, rather than Steam.
 In October 2019, the game was removed from Battle.net and was published via Steam.
+In December 2020, it became available on the PlayStation 5 and Xbox Series X/S platforms.
+On May 21, 2026, Bungie announced that Destiny 2s planned June 9 update, named as Monument of Triumph, would be the last live service content update for the game, after which, it would remain playable as with the original Destiny.
+The announcement came after parent company Sony took a impairment loss on Bungie from its previous fiscal year, in particular due to poor performance of Marathon.
+At the time of the announcement, Bungie said that a Destiny 3 was not in the works.
+In September 2026, however, Poria Torkan, Bungie's studio head, and Josh Deane, head of product at Bungie, said that they were planning to "return Destiny to its original promise" with major changes.
+This includes re-adding all previously removed content so that they can lay the foundation to create more Destiny stories and games.
+There was no time table given, as the executives noted that it would take time to rebuild all of the removed content.

+In August 2025, a spin-off to Destiny called Destiny: Rising was released.
+It is a mobile game developed by NetEase with Bungie's support, available for Android and iOS devices.
+It is set in an alternate timeline after the events of the Collapse in the Dark Age, but borrows many mainstay characters and themes.
+Players take on the role of Lightbearers with more ability customization than offered by the main games.
+The game supports both PvE and PvP content, including modes featured in the main games and new modes for mobile.